Article by Ms Kersti Mowat, Head of Junior Primary, Matthew Flinders Anglican College

 Parents play a vital role in supporting a culture of kindness and inclusion.
 Here are four key ways you can help your child grow their social skills and awareness in your home environment and family life.

-• Promote Inclusiveness and Open Communication:
+- Promote Inclusiveness and Open Communication:

 Encourage your child to be inclusive, such as by inviting someone to play if they notice they may be feeling left out of a game.
 You can also teach your child to stand up against bullying by speaking out or alerting an adult if they witness hurtful behaviour.
 On the flipside, if a child has used hurtful words against others, for example, it's important they feel safe to admit their mistakes and be accountable, acknowledge their impact and discuss ways to restore the relationship.
-This is how we learn to build healthier communication skills.
+This is how we learn to build healthier communication skills. - Celebrate Differences:

 Remind your child that differences should be respected and celebrated, and discuss how diversity in all forms can enrich friendships and the school community.
-Choose books to read and watch documentaries and movies as a family that spark conversations about respecting people’s unique perspectives and situations.
+This can be supported by choosing books to read and watching documentaries and movies as a family that can spark conversations about respecting people’s unique perspectives and situations. - Stop the Spread of Harmful Messages:

 Reinforce the importance of not spreading harmful rumours or messages, and encourage kindness, integrity and empathy when your child interacts with others.
-Discuss strategies you could use as a family to help with mindful communication, such as the THINK strategy which asks five key questions to filter out inappropriate or hurtful comments: “Before I speak, write or type, I think “Is this…True?
+Perhaps discuss strategies that you could use as a family to help with mindful communication, such as the THINK strategy which asks five key questions to filter out inappropriate or hurtful comments: “Before I speak, write or type, I think “Is this…True?
 Helpful?
 Important?
 Necessary?
-Kind?”
+Kind?” - Carefully Monitor Your Child’s Online Presence:

 Harmful interactions online have increased exponentially in recent years.
 We strongly discourage our students from using any social media platforms and encourage parents to regularly check their child’s online presence.